What is the greatest strength of TFM?

 Does TFM have structured didactics?

 Didactics occur on Thursday afternoons with an 18-month repeating topic cycle covering all areas of family medicine.
-All residents are expected to attend with the exception of the on-call team, or on mandated post call off time.
-When a fifth Thursday occurs in a month, we present afternoon procedure workshops with lectures, procedural workstations, and basic competency training.
+All residents are expected to attend with the exception of the on-call team.
+When a fifth Thursday occurs in a month, we present afternoon procedure workshops with lectures and procedural workstations to facilitate hands-on learning.

 We have many other structured opportunities for learning to include: ICU teaching rounds, sim lab, and monthly psychiatry case conferences, radiology rounds, pediatric grand rounds, and teaching medical students.